Sanofi walks back after saying US would get vaccine first

 French pharmaceutical group Sanofi says it will make its COVID-19 vaccine, when ready, available in all countries

-Sanofi CEO Paul Hudson's comments prompted angry reaction from the French government.
+Sanofi CEO Paul Hudson's comments that a vaccine would go first to the U.S. prompted an angry reaction from the French government.

-Junior economy minister Agnes Pannier-Runacher said on Sud Radio “to us, it would be unacceptable that a country would get privileged access under the pretext of money reasons.”
+“Equal access for all to the vaccine is not negotiable,” French Prime Minister Edouard Philippe said in a tweet.

+French President Emmanuel Macron was described by his office as also being “upset” by Hudson’s comments.

+There will be a follow-up meeting with Sanofi officials at Macron's office next week.

+Hudson told the Bloomberg news agency that the U.S. government has the right to the largest pre-order of an eventual COVID-19 vaccine “because it’s invested in taking the risk.”

-In a statement released Thursday, Sanofi said “we have always been committed in these unprecedented circumstances to make our vaccine accessible to everyone.”
+But Sanofi then walked back from that position in a statement Thursday that said “we have always been committed in these unprecedented circumstances to make our vaccine accessible to everyone.”

+At the same time, Sanofi also appealed for the European Union to make it easier to get a vaccine to market.

+The president of Sanofi France, Olivier Bogillot, told broadcaster France Info that the U.S. is accelerating regulatory requirements to develop and produce a vaccine.

 Sanofi said its cooperation with U.S. agency BARDA allows the company “to initiate production as early as possible.”
 The Biomedical Advanced Research and Development Authority has funded the development of the vaccine.

-“The U.S. government has the right to the largest pre-order because it’s invested in taking the risk," he said.

-Sanofi is pushing for “similar measures” to be taken in the European Union to accelerate vaccine development and access to the population.

-“We are having very constructive conversations with the EU institutions and the French and German government among others,” the statement writes.
+“We are having very constructive conversations with the EU institutions and the French and German government among others,” it said.

-The president of Sanofi France, Olivier Bogillot, told broadcaster France Info that the U.S. are accelerating regulatory requirements to develop and produce a vaccine.

 Dozens of vaccine candidates in earlier stages of development are being pursued around the world, yet a vaccine is likely to be a year or more away.